 Face Mask Usage:

 Governor Cuomo has issued an executive order requiring all people in New York to wear a mask or a face covering when out in public and in situations where social distancing cannot be maintained.
-Remember that wearing a face covering does not mean you can ignore other precautions — New Yorkers are still directed to stay at home for all but essential errands.
+Remember that wearing a face covering does not mean you can ignore other precautions.
+Wash hands often.

 The CDC has a helpful resource on its website outlining how to wear a mask and instructions on how to make a homemade mask.